 Sometimes we all can’t just get along.
-While most police officers are honorable people performing a noble profession, some police officers use excessive force against the defenseless.
+While most police officers are honorable people performing a noble profession, some police officers engage in misconduct, including the use of excessive force against the defenseless.
 Samster, Konkel & Safran, S.C.
 Milwaukee personal injury attorneys have represented victims in some of the most famous police brutality cases in Wisconsin history.

 Our team of personal injury lawyers understands the challenges facing victims of police brutality.
 We know how to file complaints with police departments, how to spur investigations of police officer misconduct, and how to hold the state, cities, towns, villages and counties accountable when their police officers commit acts of violence.
-Because these claims involve Government agencies, special rules and procedures often apply that can effect ones ability to seek redress.
+Because these claims involve government agencies, special rules and procedures often apply.
 In these special cases, it is doubly important to have a Milwaukee personal injury attorney experienced in civil rights and excessive force matters.

-If you or someone you know has been a victim of police brutality, contact us for a free case evaluation, or complete our online Free Case Evaluation Form.
-We will work hard to get the best possible recovery for injuries and lost wages, as well as for pain and suffering.
+If you or someone you know has been a victim of police misconduct, contact us for a free case evaluation, or complete our online Free Case Evaluation Form.
+We will work hard to get recovery for injuries and lost wages, as well as for pain and suffering.
 Don’t settle for less than Samster, Konkel & Safran, S.C.
 Milwaukee personal injury attorneys, and you will be able to say, “I fought the law, and I won!”

 Written by: Jonathan S. Safran